Kayaking Guide

 Good pairing

-A Columbia hotel base, plus one dedicated paddle day and one easier boardwalk day.
+A Columbia hotel neighborhood, plus one dedicated paddle day and one easier boardwalk day.

 Kayaking on Cedar Creek